-China millimeter-wave multi-gigabit (CMMG) physical layer (PHY) protocol data unit (PPDU): [CMMG PPDU] A Clause 25 (China millimeter-wave multi-gigabit (CMMG) PHY specification) PPDU.
+China millimeter-wave multi-gigabit physical layer protocol data unit (CMMG PPDU): A Clause 25 (China millimeter-wave multi-gigabit (CMMG) PHY specification) physical layer (PHY) protocol data unit (PPDU).

-China millimeter-wave multi-gigabit (CMMG) single medium access control (MAC) protocol data
+China millimeter-wave multi-gigabit single medium access control protocol data

-unit (CMMG single MPDU): [CMMG single MPDU] An MPDU that is the only MPDU in an aggregate MPDU (A-MPDU) carried in a CMMG physical layer (PHY) protocol data unit (PPDU) and that is carried in an A-MPDU subframe with the EOF/Tag subfield of the MPDU delimiter field equal to 1.
+unit (CMMG single MPDU): A medium access control (MAC) protocol data unit (MPDU) that is the only MPDU in an aggregate MPDU (A-MPDU) carried in a CMMG physical layer (PHY) protocol data unit (PPDU) and that is carried in an A-MPDU subframe with the EOF/Tag subfield of the MPDU delimiter field equal to 1.

-co-hosted basic service set identifier (BSSID) set: [co-hosted BSSID set] A collection of access points (APs) such that all APs use a common operating class, channel, receive antenna connector, and transmit antenna connector, and each AP advertises information for its BSSID using Beacon or Probe Response
+co-hosted basic service set identifier set (co-hosted BSSID set): [co-hosted BSSID set] A collection of access points (APs) such that all APs use a common operating class, channel, receive antenna connector, and transmit antenna connector, and each AP advertises information for its BSSID using Beacon or Probe Response

 frames.

-colocated access point (AP) set: [colocated AP set] A set of two or more APs in the same physical device.
+colocated access point set (collocated AP set): A set of two or more access points (APs) in the same physical device.

 NOTE 1—APs in the colocated set might be operating on the same or different channel.